ZacharyPH/PrimesList/README.md

 p = PrimesList("all")  # p now stores all fifty million primes print(p[1000:2000:100])  # > [ 7927  8837  9739 10663 11677 12569 13513 14533 15413 16411]
 ```

+### Project Status
+- [x] Better documentation / error handling
+- [ ] Downloading all the primes only happens once, but takes around 80 seconds on my machine.
+I could potentially implement an asynchronous network function, but other suggestions / pull requests are welcome
+    - [ ] Notably, a zip of the HDF of all 50 million primes is only about 68 MB.
+This approach would defeat the downloading as-needed implementation.
+    - [ ] I could also download a folder of zips and only uncompress on demand.
+Higher initial package size, but no need to continuously fetch things from GitHub.
+- [ ] Add unit tests
+- [ ] Trim environment and upload
+- [ ] Publish PythonPrimes to PyPi as PrimesList

 ### License
 PrimesList employs the same MIT license as [UTM Primes](https://primes.utm.edu),